Abdul Gaffar Biswas

-Abdul Gaffar Biswas is a businessman and Jatiya Party (Ershad) politician and the former Member of Parliament of Khulna-3.
+Abdul Gaffar Biswas is a Bangladeshi businessman and Jatiya Party (Ershad) politician and a former member of parliament for Khulna-3.

 Career

 Biswas was elected to parliament from Khulna-3 as a Jatiya Party candidate in 1988.
-He is currently President of Khulna KDA New Market's Owners Association, Khulna Divisional Fuel Distributors Association, Khulna Bus-Truck and Covered-Van Owners Association.
+He is president of Khulna KDA New Market's Owners Association, Khulna Divisional Fuel Distributors Association, and Khulna Bus-Truck and Covered-Van Owners Association.
 His sons, Shible Biswas and Sohel Biswas, were arrested in September 2007 in Khulna City with unclear charges.
-He is the President of Khulna City unit of Jatiya Party and Vice Chairmen in central committee.
+He is the president of Khulna City unit of Jatiya Party and vice chairmen in central committee.
 In 2010, he was sued by Destiny Group for allegedly trying to extort them.